chrisbenseler/confirmmodal.js/readme.md

 ```

 ## Example
-Checkout the examples/ folderfor with samples
+Checkout the examples/ folder for with samples
 TODO: online examples

 ## Tests